nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `makeup INDEX dt/DATE st/START_TIME et/END_TIME`

 * Schedules the makeup lesson for the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Makeup lessons are shared across students in the same group.
 * `DATE` must be in the format `DD-MM-YYYY`.
 * `START_TIME` and `END_TIME` must be in 24-hour format, and `START_TIME` must be before `END_TIME`